-If your course allows you to choose optional or discovery modules then you may wish to visit the Discovery Themes Fair will take place each September.
+If your course allows you to choose optional or discovery modules then you may wish to visit the Discovery Themes Fair which takes place each September.
 The event gives you with the opportunity to get academic guidance from members of staff in schools.

 While most schools attend the fair, if the school you want to speak to is not represented, you should visit the school directly.
 If you've been unable to complete the module selection process, there will be advice available at the Fair.
 Dont forget to take your timetable with you to check that the discovery modules you want to choose don't clash with your other modules.